ESGF/esgf-swt/_posts/2015-03-27-dont-find-data.markdown

   * Enable the checkbox `Show All Replicas`.
 Many data are also available as replicas, especially most CMIP5 data.

 **Solution 5:** Look into the *errata* of the project whether the data you need are withdrawn.
-CMIP5 and CORDEX errata pages are listed in the [ENES portal][ENES portal] under the heading "Errata".
+CMIP5 and CORDEX errata pages are listed in the [ENES portal][ENES portal].

 **Solution 6:** Not all variables, times, altitude levels have been archived for all time frequencies and experiments.
 For example, CMIP5 RCP daily time series are only available for the years 2006-2100, 2181-2200, and 2281-2300.
 Which CMIP5 data have been required for which time frequency and experiment is tabulated in the [CMIP5 Standard Output document][CMIP5 Standard Output].